nus-cs2103-AY2223S2/tp/docs/index.md

 its users to navigate the application with ease.

 * If you are interested in using TinS, head over to the [_Quick Start_ section of the **User Guide**](https://ay2223s2-cs2103t-w11-2.github.io/tp/UserGuide.html#quick-start).
-* If you are interested about developing AddressBook, the [**Developer Guide**](https://ay2223s2-cs2103t-w11-2.github.io/tp/DeveloperGuide.html) is a good place to start.
+* If you are interested about developing TinS, the [**Developer Guide**](https://ay2223s2-cs2103t-w11-2.github.io/tp/DeveloperGuide.html) is a good place to start.

 **Acknowledgements**